aplumafreak500/DisMKW/README.md

 # DisMKW
-pret-style disassembly of Mario Kart Wii, done using Radare2.
+pret-style disassembly of Mario Kart Wii.

 This is a work in progress and far from production-ready.